nickferrar/Cryptocurrencies/README.md

 ## Overview of Challenge:

-This challenge preprocesses Crypto Currency data and then runs PCA algorithms and K-Means algorithms and visualizes the findings.
+This challenge preprocesses Crypto Currency data and then runs PCA algorithms and K-Means algorithms, afterwards visualizes the findings.